-The Regional Educational Laboratory West (REL West) at WestEd—serving Arizona, California, Nevada, and Utah—is part of a national network of 10 RELs whose purpose is to provide research, analytic support, and resources that increase the use of high-quality data and evidence in education decision-making, and link research with practice.
+The Regional Educational Laboratory West (REL West) at WestEd—serving Arizona, California, Nevada, and Utah—is part of a national network of 10 RELs whose purpose is to link research, policy, and practice.
+RELs collaborate with education partners to provide applied research, analytic support, coaching, training, and other resources to increase the use of high-quality data and evidence to inform decisions.

 Visit the REL West website on the Institute of Education Sciences platform for more information.